Real Testing. Unbiased Reviews.

 Price: $185

-Whether you’re hiking through technical terrain or just out for a day hike the X Ultra 5 has you covered.
-Personally, I tested them on some of the toughest trails Connecitcut and Massachusetts has to offer and they outperformed my expected ratings for them.
+Whether you’re hiking through technical terrain or just out for a day hike, the X Ultra 5 has you covered.
+Personally, I tested them on some of the toughest trails Connecticut and Massachusetts have to offer, and they outperformed my expectations for them.

 The boot also has more PU leather in the construction, as well as the new carbon-fiber Matryx upper.
-The new upper adds a “ruggedness” to the boot it was missing with the previous model.
+The new upper adds a “ruggedness” to the boot that it was missing with the previous model; this also added that further “lockdown” feeling.

 Testing the ankle stability of the x ultra 5, featuring the matryx carbon fiber upper